Catherine Barnard: Education

 Barnard read law at Fitzwilliam College, Cambridge (MA Cantab), and the European University Institute (LLM).
-She earned a Doctor of Philosophy (PhD) from the University of Cambridge.
+She earned a Doctor of Philosophy (PhD) degree from the University of Cambridge.

 Career

 Barnard was elected a Fellow of Trinity College, Cambridge in 1996.
 She was appointed Reader in European Union Law in the Faculty of Law, University of Cambridge on 1 October 2004.
 On 1 October 2008, she was awarded a chair as Professor of European Union and Employment Law.

+In 2020, Barnard was elected as a Fellow of the Learned Society of Wales.